pauljickling/time-manager/README.md

 ## OS Support

-This program has been tested on Linux Ubuntu 18.04 LTS.
+This program has been tested on Linux Ubuntu 18.04 LTS, and MacOS Mojave v.10.14.5.
 It may not work on certain versions of Linux depending on pathing implementation details.
-Testing on OSX and Windows will be forthcoming.
+Testing on Windows will be forthcoming.